 A: It depends on your situation:

-Your vehicle needs a Smog Check if it is more than six model years old, but newer than 1976 (i.e., in 2009, model years 1976 – 2003 must be smogged).
-This does not include motorcycles, some hybrid models, and two-cylinder engine vehicles.
+Your vehicle needs a Smog Check if it is more than eight model years old, but newer than 1976 (i.e., in 2019, model years 1976 – 2011 must be smogged).
+Diesels are require after being 2 years old.
+This does not include motorcycles and two-cylinder engine vehicles.